Şehzade Mehmed Abdülkerim: Later life and death

-In 1932 he left Damascus to become active in the independence movements of Uyghurs in China's Xinjiang, also called East Turkestan at the time.
+In 1932 he left Damascus, Syria, to become active in the independence movements of Uyghurs in China's Xinjiang, also called East Turkestan at the time.
 In 1933, he was invited to Japan by their government, presumably with an eye towards leveraging his status as the Ottoman pretender to aid the Japanese Empire in outreach to Central Asian Muslims in conflict with the Soviet Union.

 Abdülkerim first went to Tokyo, but after he could not find the support he expected, he moved to East Turkestan to organize the people against Chinese rule.
-Upon the defeat of his weak forces, Abdülkerim first fled to India, and later sought asylum from the United States.
-He was found dead in a hotel room on 3 August 1935.
-He was buried in Mount Olivet Cemetery, Maspeth, Queens County, New York.
+Upon the defeat of his weak forces, Abdülkerim first fled to India, and later sought asylum in the United States.
+Near the end of his life he was almost penniless.
+Spurned by a wealthy married woman with whom he had hoped to reverse his fortunes, Şehzade Abdülkerim Efendi died by his own hand in a $3 New York hotel room on 3 August 1935, with only 75 cents found in his effects.

+Declassified OSS documents (the predecessor of the CIA) and contemporary press reports consistently state that he shot himself, although his grandson Abdülhamid Kayıhan Osmanoğlu (born 1979) alleged in a 2014 interview with Milat that Abdülkerim was assassinated by Chinese agents.
+Abdülhamid Kayıhan did not however provide any evidence for this claim.
+Abdülkerim had left a suicide note, written in Ottoman Turkish and addressed to New York City Police Commissioner Lewis Joseph Valentine, stating among others that he intended to kill himself because he was ill and had failed in his efforts to marry a local woman of means.
+He also left a final message to the woman in question, a Ms Alice de Stefano of 1050 Stebbins Avenue, the Bronx.

+Şehzade Mehmed Abdülkerim is buried in Mount Olivet Cemetery, Maspeth, Queens County, New York.
+Initial plans for his remains to be laid to rest in Beirut, where his immediate family resided, did not materialise.